Arduino Bluetooth Control

 Download ArduinoSketch_ArduinoBluetoothControl_RESET

 The code works fine but it is not particularly efficient.
-There are 2 very similar code blocks handling the initiation commands and the data commands.
+There are 2 very similar code blocks, one handling the initiation commands and the other handling the data commands.
 These could very easily be merged in to one.

 aia file for the ABC app